HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 *   Monitor traffic and reports.
 *   Configure firewall rules for LAN, WAN, and VPN.
 *   Set up VPNs (WireGuard, OpenVPN, IPsec).
-*   Configure DNS services (OpenDNS, Unbound).
+*   Configure DNS services (OpenDNS, UnboundDNS).

 ![OPNsense dashboard](images/opnsense-dashboard.png)

+Now that the OPNsense firewall is up and running, let's move to the next steps to explore some of its features like VPN and integration with Hub and Spoke networks.

+## 2. Setting up Point-to-Site VPN using WireGuard

-Next, we’ll demonstrate how to establish a **WireGuard VPN connection** to your OPNsense firewall.
+We’ll demonstrate how to establish a **WireGuard VPN connection** to OPNsense firewall.
+The configuration file `config.xml` used during installation already includes the necessary settings for WireGuard VPN.
+For more details on how to set up WireGuard on OPNsense, refer to the [official documentation](https://docs.opnsense.org/manual/how-tos/wireguard.html).

 ## Install Wireguard in Windows using Winget